aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

     * **Usage** - module utilization in 2,000 or more stacks is considered sufficient usage.
 We will evaluate the language distribution of module use to determine if we need to target specific underrepresented programming language communities for feedback.
     * **No P0 bugs** - no new P0 bugs in the past 4 weeks
     * **Successful API/Docs review** - conduct the final API review/developer experience demo and invite relevant stakeholders
+        * review all AWS Lint exceptions and have a high bar for keeping them at GA
         * review and sign-off module’s README by tech writer
         * review and sign-off module's API by module owner
         * if the API/DevEx is rejected, make a list of necessary remediation tasks and update the module's tracking issue